open-ephys/ONI/source/hw-spec/glossary.rst

   Device
-    A configurable piece of hardware with its own register address space (e.g. an integrated circuit) or a digital “core” that emulates this.
+    A configurable piece of hardware with its own register address space (e.g., an integrated circuit) or a digital “core” that emulates this.
     Devices may or may not produce and/or accept :term:`streaming data <Stream Channel>` , but that must at least implement a minimal :term:`register programming channel <Register Channel>`.
 They must be documented, using a